GSC Logo

 1

-Around 21 billion yen in total
+21 billion yen

-International research is conducted in collaboration with foreign universities, etc.
+International research is conducted in collaboration with foreign institutions under socially impactful innovative themes in order to attract talents and funds globally.

 2

-Venture Builder Programs
+Venture Builder Program

-Around 3 billion yen
+3 billion yen

-Targets include not only the outcomes of international research programs, but also research seeds and startups in the deep tech field originating from Japanese universities, research institutions, and hub cities, with a focus on global expansion.
+Targets include not only the outcomes of international research programs, but also research seeds and startups in the deep-tech field originating from Japanese universities, research institutions, and hub cities, with a focus on global expansion.

 Providing commercialization support (*) through partnerships with leading domestic and international organizations experienced in bringing university research to market.

-For example, support measures may include providing business management know-how to researchers aiming to become entrepreneurs, mentoring, assistance in building communities, provision of gap funding, opportunities for networking between overseas VCs and startups, and establishing collaborative frameworks with domestic universities.
+(*)For example, support measures may include providing business management know-how to researchers aiming to become entrepreneurs, mentoring, assistance in building communities, provision of gap funding, opportunities for networking between overseas VCs and startups, and establishing collaborative frameworks with domestic universities.

 3